jackyzcq/DeviceTest/README.md

 DeviceTest
 ==========

-This is a test tool for android devices.
+This is a test tool kit for android devices.